CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 ## Summary

-In this exercise, you have deployed your containerized web application to AKS that contains, the namespace, service, and workload in Azure Kubernetes.
+In this exercise, you have deployed your containerized web application to AKS that contains the namespace, service, and workload in Azure Kubernetes.
 Also, you have created a service to AKS and accessed the website using an external endpoint.

 ### You have successfully completed the lab.
 Click on **Next >>** to proceed with next exercise.